-Helen Lardner is the Australia ICOMOS President, an ICOMOS World Heritage Advisor, member of ISC20C and a long standing, active ICOMOS member.
+Helen Lardner is the past president of Australia ICOMOS, an ICOMOS World Heritage Advisor, member of ISC20C and a long standing, active ICOMOS member.
 A heritage architect, Helen is Chair of the Port Arthur Historic Site Management Authority Conservation Advisory Committee and a member of the Victorian Design Review Panel.
 Helen is the director of HLCD Pty Ltd, established 1991, which is an award winning, innovative Australian heritage consultancy with a focus on high quality conservation and adaptive reuse of complex places.

 Previously Helen was an expert member of the Australian Heritage Council, the Victorian Heritage Council and a sessional member of Planning Panels Victoria.
 She is the Australian National Representative for TICCIH.